 You can invest all your capital at once (lump sum) or you can invest gradually.
 The latter is called dollar-cost averaging:

-What is dollar-cost averaging (DCA)?
+What is a dollar-cost averaging (DCA) strategy?

 It’s an investing strategy where you invest a sum of money via many installments spread out in time.
 This is the opposite of a lump-sum investment done once or just a few times.

 Dollar-cost averaging is thus a strategic investment over time.
 For example, you might invest 250 USD at the end of every month, 12 times per year.
 You might do this for 10 years and you are spreading out your investment at different price levels.

 Lump-sum investing involves investing in the markets at the earliest opportunity.
 As long as the markets go up, lump-sum investments should make you more money in the long run.

 Dollar-cost averaging and scale-in are essentially the same.
 The principle of them both is to don’t invest all the capital at the same time, but to scale-in gradually.